env3d-lessons/sql-views/README.md

 In 6.sql, write a SQL query to find the average entropy of prints by Hiroshige, rounded to two decimal places.
 Call the resulting column “Hiroshige Average Entropy”.

 In 7.sql, write a SQL query to list the English titles of the 5 brightest prints by Hiroshige, from most to least bright.
-Compare them to this list on Wikipedia to see if your results match the print’s aesthetics.
+Compare them to https://en.wikipedia.org/wiki/Thirty-six_Views_of_Mount_Fuji_(Hiroshige) to see if your results match the print’s aesthetics.

 In 8.sql, write a SQL query to list the English titles of the 5 prints with the least contrast by Hokusai, from least to highest contrast.
-Compare them to this list on Wikipedia to see if your results match the print’s aesthetics.
+Compare them to https://en.wikipedia.org/wiki/Thirty-six_Views_of_Mount_Fuji_(Hiroshige) on Wikipedia to see if your results match the print’s aesthetics.

 In 9.sql, write a SQL query to find the English title and artist of the print with the highest brightness.